kubeflow/website/content/en/docs/distributions/gke/deploy/upgrade.md

 ### Upgrade Kubeflow cluster to v1.5

 Starting from Kubeflow v1.5.1 we upgraded ASM to v1.13.
-Please, follow the instructions on how to [upgrade ASM (Anthos Service Mesh)](#upgrade-asm-anthos-service-mesh).
+Follow the instructions on how to [upgrade ASM (Anthos Service Mesh)](#upgrade-asm-anthos-service-mesh).
 If you want to use ASM version prior to 1.11, refer to [the legacy instructions](https://github.com/kubeflow/gcp-blueprints/blob/master/kubeflow/common/asm/deprecated/README.md).

 Starting from Kubeflow v1.5, Kubeflow manifests have included KServe as an independent component from kfserving, Google Cloud distribution has switched over from kfserving to KServe for default installed components.
 If you want to upgrade Kubeflow while keeping kfsering, you can comment KServe and uncomment kfserving in `gcp-blueprints/kubeflow/config.yaml` file.
 If you want to upgrade to KServe, follow the [KServe Migration guide](https://github.com/kserve/kserve/tree/master/hack/kserve_migration).